 To configure application-scoped instrumentation in the Administration

 Console, you must first create a well-formed diagnostics descriptor file

 weblogic-diagnostics.xml and place it in the root

 module.
 (See "Configuring Application-Scoped Instrumentation" in

-Configuring and Using the WebLogic Diagnostics Framework.)
-Once
+Configuring and Using the Diagnostics Framework for Oracle WebLogic

-that file is created and placed in the directory, you can start the
+Server.)
+Once that file is created and placed in the directory, you

-Administration console to create or modify the diagnostic monitors in
+can start the Administration console to create or modify the diagnostic